Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Selena Brennan

 “Today is your time to face me.
-I want to continue to look at me while I speak because that is the attention I deserve … I want you to know you have not defeated me.”
+I want you to continue to look at me while I speak because that is the attention I deserve … I want you to know you have not defeated me.”

 Kaylee McDowell